caginagirdemir/C_Piscine/shell00/README.md

 - Exercise 02 - Oh yeah, mooore...
   - Create the following files and directories.
 Do what's necessary so that when you use the ls -l command in your directory, the output will looks like this:

-  - Once you have done that, run  to create the file to be submitted.
+  - Once you have done that, run $> tar -cf exo2.tar \* to create the file to be submitted.
 - Exercise 03 - SSH Key
   - Create your own SSH key.
 Once it is done:
     - Add your public key to your